 For example, you’ll often find editors and proofreaders receive a positive acknowledgment, as do friends, spouses, and family members.

 The final difference between prefaces and acknowledgments is where they are situated in the book.
-A preface is typically found right at the start, as part of the front matter, while an acknowledgments section is usually at the end as part of the back matter section.
+A preface is typically found right at the start, as part of the front matter, while an acknowledgments section can be in the front matter or the back matter, depending on the book.

 What is Included in a Preface?

 Hopefully, it’s now clear what a preface is, what it isn’t, and where it should be located in your book.

 But what should you put in your preface?
 What is and isn’t suitable for inclusion?

 Here are some quick takeaway tips for what you should make sure your preface contains: